-Berkeley currently has uranium exploration licences and applications in Spain that total over 150,000 hectares, including those associated with the Salamanca Project.
+Berkeley currently has exploration licences and applications in Spain that total almost 130,000 hectares, including those associated with the Salamanca Project.

-Whilst the Salamanca Project is the Company's main focus, progress has been made in collating, validating and interpreting data on past exploration work elsewhere in Spain, including prospects in the Cáceres, Badajoz, Toledo and Barcelona Provinces.
+Whilst the Salamanca Project is the Company's main focus, progress has been made in collating, validating and interpreting data on past exploration work elsewhere in Spain, including prospects in the Cáceres and Badajoz Provinces.

 Uranium in Spain occurs in three main geological settings: